Colin Mitchell: Uprising in Aden City

 The final British withdrawal from Aden took place in November 1967.
 Mitchell and the Argylls arrived back at their Plymouth garrison on 27 November.
 Between July and November the regiment had suffered 5 dead and 25 wounded in Aden, a near 5% casualty rate.
-Unlike all the other battalion commanders from Aden, Mitchell was not decorated, receiving instead only a Mention in Despatches.
+Unlike all the other battalion commanders from Aden, Mitchell was not decorated, receiving instead a Mention in Despatches.
 It was also indicated to him that further career advancement within the army was unlikely.
 Interviewed by the BBC in 1985, General Tower said "Colonel Mitchell, for reasons of his own, wanted to cut a dash with the Argylls in the Crater" thereby accepting unnecessary casualties.
 Reports began to circulate to the effect that the Argylls were to be disbanded as part of a general cutback in defence spending.
 In July 1968, Mitchell gave notice of his intention to resign his commission at the end of the year.
 Although he had not given the customary 7 months' notice required of senior officers, his resignation was accepted with effect from 1 October 1968.